hahahassan/Receipt_Text_Extraction/README.md

 ## App link https://cpsc-receipt.streamlit.app/

 ## Features

-1. Convert PDF pages to images.
+1. Preprocess images for better OCR results.
-2. Preprocess images for better OCR results.
+2. Extract text from PDF using pdfplumber
 3. Extract text from images using Tesseract OCR.
 4. Use a language model to extract structured information from the extracted text.
 5. Generate a JSON format of the extracted information.